codio-content/Coding_with_Javascript-Numeric_and_string_expressions/.guides/content/Numeric-expressions-ec70.md

-Let's start off by showing a Flode chart with a numeric expression.
+Let's start off by looking at a Flode chart that demonstrates a numeric expression.

-This simply evaluates the expressions $ A * (B + C) $
+If you step through the chart you will see that it evaluates the expressions $ A * (B + C) $

-On the next page we'll show the exact same code in JavaScript.
+On the next page you will see exactly the same code written in JavaScript.